 History of the Alda Center

 Actor, author, and activist Alan Alda’s lifelong passion for science spurred him to host the PBS show “Scientific American Frontiers.”
-On the show, he used his improvisational theater training to help scientists he interviewed relate to him.
+On the show, he used his theater experience to build relationships with scientists.
 In talking to him, they explained their work in ways that Alan and the show’s viewers could understand.

 By building personal connections, Alan got scientists out of lecture mode and into conversation.

-After 11 years on the show, Alan wondered why scientists struggled to switch from lecturing about their work to having real conversations about it.
+Alan wondered why scientists had a hard time talking to non-experts about their research.
 He thought exposing them to improvisation might help.

 Building on an Idea

-In 2009, the Center for Communicating Science at Stony Brook University opened to test his theory.
-The Center was the result of collaboration between Alan, Stony Brook, and Stony Brook's School of Journalism, with Brookhaven National Laboratory and Cold Spring Harbor Laboratory.
+In 2009, Stony Brook University opened the Center for Communicating Science, a collaboration between Alan, Stony Brook, and Stony Brook's School of Communication and Journalism, with Brookhaven National Laboratory and Cold Spring Harbor Laboratory.